 - Understand the refund policy before signing anything

-Schools That Are Worth Trusting
+Schools That Are Worth Considering

 Not every school in China is trying to take your money.
 There are genuinely excellent options that have been running programs for foreign students for years, with transparent pricing, documented visa support, and real training.